Beckfords Pencilfish Care Guide: Tank Setup, Diet, Tank Mates & More

 Male vs. Female

 Males are more colorful than females, with more intense red and orange patches, especially on the fins and lower body.
-Males also tend to be slightly slimmer.
+Males also are slightly slimmer.
 Females are more subdued in coloration with a rounder belly, particularly when carrying eggs.
 The differences become more obvious as the fish mature, and males displaying at each other will show their best colors.

 Average Size & Lifespan